CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that hits all the marks.
-It provides specific concrete capabilities, includes natural trigger terms a Go developer would use, explicitly states both what it does and when to use it, and proactively distinguishes itself from related skills with cross-references.
+It provides specific concrete capabilities, includes abundant natural trigger terms, explicitly addresses both what and when, and proactively distinguishes itself from related skills with cross-references.
 The 'if X bottleneck, then apply Y' framing is particularly effective at communicating the skill's methodology.

 DimensionReasoningScore